LearnInstrumentsStrings

 Last updated

-1. The First Viola Was Created in the 16th Century
+1. The First Viola Was Created In The 16th Century

 Let’s kick off the list by going back in time to the origin of violas and how they were created.
+The viola’s history is heavily interlinked with several other string instruments that belong to the violin family.

 2. Violas Have an Interesting Design

-After that, the four strings of the viola are added in addition to the tailpiece, the bridge, and other optional and smaller parts, such as the chinrest.
+the four strings of the viola are added in addition to the tailpiece, the bridge, and other optional and smaller parts, such as the chinrest.

-3. They’re Great a Workout to the Fingers and Arms
+3. They’re Great A Workout To The Fingers And Arms

 While violas are only slightly larger than average violins, there’s a noticeable difference between the weight of the two instruments.
+Bearing this extra weight can actually increase your arms’ strength!

 In addition to the weight, violas are known for their relatively intricate style of play that can work a variety of muscles, including the fingers, the wrists, the biceps, and the triceps.